 A Certificate of Achievement will be issued upon successful completion of the course exam.

-The online version of this course has been approved by Alberta Labour.
+The online version of this course is compliant with Alberta OHS Legislation effective December 1, 2021.

 To successfully complete the course, the learner has 3 attempts to achieve 80% or higher on the exam.